 On a seminar, you present your ideas and discuss with your classmates regarding e.g. a course book or other study material that you are required to read or write before the seminar; while the teacher usually only moderates the discussion.
 All the students are expected to be active participants in all forms of discussions.
 The aim is to develop critical thinking and collaborative skills.

 Some parts of the programme contain project work in small groups.
 You will need to complete the work together with your classmates outside the classroom.
 This way, you learn from each other and you train to be a team player.

-Both the capabilities to work in teams and think critically will make you standout in your professional development.
+The ability to work in teams and think critically will make you stand out in your professional development.

 During the programme, except gaining the theoretical knowledge, you will have the opportunities to apply the knowledge in practice.
-The programme will also train your soft capabilities such as group work and critical thinking.
-All these will make you well prepared and competitive in the labour market after your graduation.
+The programme will also train your soft skills such as group work and critical thinking.
+These will make you well prepared and competitive in the labour market after your graduation.